By Ann G. Daniels and Heidi Rand

 On June 24, The Supreme Court issued its long-dreaded decision in Dobbs v.
 Jackson Women’s Health Organization.
 The opinion, written by (In)Justice Alito, overturns Roe v.
 Wade and Casey, states that abortion is not protected by the Constitution, and returns the issue to the states.
 And the states have taken up the invitation.
 Over half of the states will now have laws outlawing abortion in whole or in part, including so-called “trigger bans.”
 Some states are also putting abortion on the ballot, either through ballot measures or through races that could help anti-choice Republicans take over state legislatures, governorships, and even the House of Representatives.

 BUT!
 This is very far from the end of the story.
-Thanks to everyone who helped secure victory in Kansas on August 2!
+Thanks to everyone who helped secure victory in Kansas in August!
 This is a huge win, not just for Kansans but for all of us – it shows that our grassroots advocacy and determination can make a difference, and that support for the right to abortion and bodily autonomy aren’t just Democratic issues.
 So, we fight and continue to fight.
 And if you’re still scared, or furious, or your emotional gas tank is drained by the past two years, six years, time has lost its meaning – we’ve got you.
 Our action list, below, has something for everyone, and some of these items only take minutes.
 Pick one, pick more – but do what you can, now and whenever you can.
 And tell everyone you know, too.

 TAKE ACTION!
 What you can do: